Woman Crush Wednesday: Carol Erb

 European History.
 I’m fascinated by the period between the fall of Rome and the early Renaissance.

-What is the last book you read or film you saw that inspired you?
+What is the last book you read or film you watch that inspired you?

 Three Billboards Outside Ebbing, Missouri.
 Great characters, wonderful script, and incredible acting.